 The data structure in Bloomreach Engagement consists of 4 main elements - customers, events, catalogs, and vouchers.

-Customers are, for example, the visitors on your website, who generate events by their actions.
+Customers are the visitors to your website, who generate events through their actions.
 An anonymous customer is recognized by their cookie.
 Once they log in or make a purchase, they are identified by a "hard ID", which can be an internal ID your business uses, their email, or any other unique identifier.
 The identification assures that actions are assigned to the correct user.
 Hard ID also allows us to track a single customer across more platforms or devices (hence a single customer with one hard ID can have several cookies representing each device or browser).

 When a new customer with a different cookie is identified by an already existing hard ID, these 2 customers are merged into one in Bloomreach Engagement.
 Every customer has attributes, such as